toris-birds/LineEndingsMod/readme.md

 Allows to:

-* Show the current "line ending" on status bar.
-* Change line endings from the command palette.
-* Change line endings from the "tab size" menu of the statusbar.
 * Display an alert when the line_ending is not some you expect.
 * Convert indentation to spaces or tabs for all views on current window
 * Convert line endings for all views on current window